njwilson23/fun/README.md

 # fun - effects in Python

+`fun` is a peculiar way of writing Python promoting functions, monads, and immutable data.

 `fun` is an experimental set of types that allow chaining functions.

 ## Example: transformations and side-effects